 Irish model-cum-actress Angela Greene had longer and more prolific career than many of the beauty pageants that were chewed up ans spit out by Hollywood, or decided/were forced to give up the business when they got married and had children.
 Unfortunately, that career was cut short in 1978, when she died of a stroke at only 57 years old.
 Apart from Jungle Jim in the Forbidden Land, Greene played the female lead in two other science fiction movies, most notably the infamous Roger Corman production Night of the Blood Beast (1958), but also the John Carradine vehicle The Cosmic Man (1959).
 In 1976 she had a substantial supporting role as Mrs. Reed, one of the ill-fated guests at Futureworld, the sequel to the classic Westworld (1973).

 The femme fatale of the film was Jean Willes, with over 200 film or TV credits to her name between 1942 and 1976.
 Her career was somewhat similar to Angela Greene’s: She would play leads in B-movies, but get relegated to bit parts in the A-films she appeared in.
 But while Greene was often the ingenue, the curvy, expressive Willes got meatier roles as gun molls, prostitutes, femme fatales, gold-diggers and saloon girls.
 And like Greene, she became a staple TV guest star on a whole range of respectable shows from the early fifties onward.
-She is probably best known for her large supporting role as Nurse Sally Winters in Don Siegel’s SF classic Invasion of the Body Snatchers (1956), but also appeared as “Venutian Captain Olivia” in Abbott and Costello Go to Mars (1953), and had a sizable part in another Sam Katzman SF, The Man Who Turned to Stone (1957).
+She is probably best known for her large supporting role as Nurse Sally Winters in Don Siegel’s SF classic Invasion of the Body Snatchers (1956, review), but also appeared as “Venutian Captain Olivia” in Abbott and Costello Go to Mars (1953), and had a sizable part in another Sam Katzman SF, The Man Who Turned to Stone (1957).

 William Tannen, playing the sidekick villain, was an extremely prolific bit-part and supporting actor, with over 300 films or TV series to his name.
 Often seen in westerns, he is probably best known for playing Deputy Hal Norton in the TV show The Life and Legend of Wyatt Earp between 1956 and 1958.
 He had a small role in the 1941 Spencer Tracy version of Dr. Jekyll and Mr. Hyde (review), and a bit part in Panic in the City (1968).